Commonwealth-Labs/pitch/top.md

 **Multiple sectors** including finance, ecommerce, 3rd sector, SaaS startups and government.

 I **hire, manage and lead** technically advanced teams of software and data engineers and scientists.
-Delivering high-value services backed by Continuous Deployment and TDD.
+Delivering high-value services backed by **Continuous Deployment** and **TDD**.

+Comfortable with coaching in a formal or pair-programming environment.

 ---